Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Introduction

+Organizations use algorithmic models\footnote{Throughout this paper, we refer to a large class of algorithmic models using the now-common term ``algorithms'', especially those created through statistical modeling and machine learning.} (``algorithms'') in a variety of important domains, including healthcare~\cite{obermeyer-2019-dissecting}, credit~\cite{fourcade-2013-classification}, employment~\cite{hannak-2017-bias,chen-2018-chi}, and content distribution~\cite{ali-2019-discrimination}.
+Unfortunately, these algorithms have been shown to sometimes have discriminatory effects that can often be challenging to detect, measure, and articulate.
 Some have proposed mitigating discriminatory effects by removing demographic features from an algorithm's inputs.
-For example, as we discuss in more detail in Section~\ref{subsec:hud}, the U.S. Department of Housing and Urban Development (HUD) recently proposed a rule that would apply this approach to housing discrimination~\cite{HUDProposedDisparateImpact}.
-This approach is flawed, however, because algorithms can effectively use omitted demographic features by combining other inputs that are each {\em correlated} with the those features, potentially nullifying any protection from discriminatory effects.
-This is particularly true in large-scale machine learning (ML) systems, which take can as input hundreds or thousands of features~\cite{blass-2019-algorithmic}.
+For example, in 2019 the U.S. Department of Housing and Urban Development (HUD) proposed a rule that considered applying this approach to housing discrimination~\cite{hud-2019-implementation}.
+Because algorithms can effectively use omitted demographic features by combining other inputs that are each {\em correlated} with those features~\cite{barocas-2019-fairmlbook}, such a rule could nullify any protection from discriminatory effects.
+This is particularly true in large-scale machine learning (ML) systems, which can take as input thousands or even millions of features~\cite{blass-2019-algorithmic}.

 In this paper, we leverage a unique opportunity created by a recent lawsuit settlement involving Facebook's advertising platform to explore the limits of this approach.
-Specifically, we examine Facebook's {\em Lookalike Audiences}~\cite{FacebookLookalikeAudience} targeting tool, which takes a list of Facebook users provided by an advertiser (called the {\em source audience}) and creates a new audience of users who share ``common qualities'' with those in the source audience.
-In March 2018, the National Fair Housing Alliance (NFHA) and others sued~\cite{FacebookCivilLawsuit} Facebook over violations of the Fair Housing Act (FHA)~\cite{FairHousingActDiscrimination}.
+Specifically, we examine Facebook's {\em Lookalike Audiences} \if \icwsm ~\cite{FacebookLookalikeAudience} \fi targeting tool, which takes a list of Facebook users provided by an advertiser (called the {\em source audience}) and creates a new audience of users who share ``common qualities'' with those in the source audience.
+In March 2018, the National Fair Housing Alliance (NFHA) and others sued~\cite{FacebookCivilLawsuit} Facebook over violations of the Fair Housing Act (FHA).
 When the case was settled in March 2019, Facebook agreed to modify the functionality of Lookalike Audiences when used to target housing, credit, and employment ads.
-In brief, Facebook created {\em Special Ad Audiences}~\cite{FacebookSpecialAdAudience}, which works like Lookalike Audiences, except its algorithm does {\em not} consider user profile fields of ``age, gender, relationship status, religious views, school, political views, interested in, or zip code'' when detecting common qualities~\cite{FacebookSpecialAdCategory}.
+In brief, Facebook created the {\em Special Ad Audiences} tool, \if \icwsm ~\cite{FacebookSpecialAdAudience} \fi which works like Lookalike Audiences, except its algorithm does {\em not} consider users' age, gender, relationship status, religious views, school, political views, interests, or zip code when detecting common qualities. \if \icwsm ~\cite{FacebookSpecialAdCategory} \fi